 Large telecommunications providers have substantial purchasing power and leverage in negotiating contractual arrangements with us.
-These customers may require us to develop additional features and require penalties for failure to deliver such features.
-As we seek to sell more products to this class of customer, we may be required to agree to such terms and conditions, which may affect the timing of revenue recognition and amount of deferred revenues and may adversely affect our financial position in the applicable period affected.
+These customers may require us to develop additional features, require penalties for failure to deliver such features and may seek discounted product or service pricing.
+As we sell more products to this class of customer, we may be required to agree to such terms and conditions, which may affect the timing of revenue recognition, amount of deferred revenues or product and service margins and may adversely affect our financial position in the applicable period affected.